Backpropagation in hyperbolic chaos via adjoint shadowing: Abstract

 \section{Abstract}

-For both discrete-time and continuous-time hyperbolic chaos, we introduce the adjoint shadowing operator $\cS$ acting on covector fields.
-We show that $\cS$ can be equivalently defined as: \begin{enumerate} \item $\cS$ is the adjoint of the linear shadowing operator $S$; \item $\cS$ is given by a `split then propagate' expansion formula; \item $\cS(\om)$ is the only bounded inhomogeneous adjoint solution of $\om$. \end{enumerate} By (a), $\cS$ adjointly expresses the shadowing contribution, the most significant part of the linear response, where the linear response is the derivative of the long-time statistics with respect to parameters.
-By (b), $\cS$ also expresses the other part of the linear response, the unstable contribution.
-By (c), $\cS$ can be efficiently computed by the nonintrusive shadowing algorithm in \cite{Ni_nilsas}, which is similar to the conventional backpropagation algorithm.
+To generalize the backpropagation method to both discrete-time and continuous-time hyperbolic chaos, we introduce the adjoint shadowing operator $\mathcal{S}$ acting on covector fields.
+We show that $\mathcal{S}$ can be equivalently defined as: \begin{enumerate} \item $\mathcal{S}$ is the adjoint of the linear shadowing operator $S$; \item $\mathcal{S}$ is given by a `split then propagate' expansion formula; \item $\mathcal{S}(\om)$ is the only bounded inhomogeneous adjoint solution of $\om$. \end{enumerate} By (a), $\mathcal{S}$ adjointly expresses the shadowing contribution, a significant part of the linear response, where the linear response is the derivative of the long-time statistics with respect to system parameters.
+By (b), $\mathcal{S}$ also expresses the other part of the linear response, the unstable contribution.
+By (c), $\mathcal{S}$ can be efficiently computed by the nonintrusive shadowing algorithm in \cite{Ni_nilsas}, which is similar to the conventional backpropagation algorithm.
 For continuous-time cases, we additionally show that the linear response admits a well-defined decomposition into shadowing and unstable contributions.

 \textbf{Keywords.} adjoint operator, shadowing lemma, linear response, nonintrusive shadowing, fast response, backpropagation.